-The fire is factory set to achieve these pressures and any significant variation could indicate a supply problem.
-If the pressure is too high, the gas supply meter may be set incorrectly.
+To commission the appliance, the operating pressure must be in accordance with the figures stated in section 2.0 of these instructions.
+The fire is factory set to achieve the correct flow rates at the specified operating pressure.
+Any significant variation in the operating pressure could indicate a supply problem.
+If the operating pressure is too high the gas supply meter/governor may be set incorrectly.
 This should be checked with the fire running and if necessary reset by the gas supplier.
-Upon satisfactory checking of the burner pressure, turn the fire off, disconnect the pressure gauge and refit the test point screw.
+If the operating pressure is too low, then check the meter/governor pressure with the appliance running.
+Upon satisfactory checking of the operating pressure, turn the fire off, disconnect the pressure gauge and refit the test point screw.
 Light the fire and check for gas soundness.
-In the event that the burner pressure is not in accordance with the figures stated in the data section of these instructions, the appliance must not be commissioned, and the manufacturer should be contacted for guidance.
+In the event that the operating pressure is not in accordance with the figures stated in the data section of these instructions, the appliance must not be commissioned, and the problem investigated and rectified.